MicrosoftDocs/powerquery-docs/powerquery-docs/column-from-example.md

 ![Add column example](images/me-add-column-from-example.png)

 Adding a column from examples is easy and straightforward.
-The button to create a column from examples is located in the **Add Column** tab in the Ribbon, inside the **General** group.
+The button to create a column from examples is located in the **Add Column** tab in the Power Query ribbon, inside the **General** group.

 ![Add column from examples icon](images/me-add-column-from-example-icon.png)